awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 The `Targets` parameter enables you to quickly define which resources in your fleet can run an Automation workflow\.
 For example, if you want to run an Automation that restarts your managed instances, then instead of manually selecting dozens of instance IDs in the console or typing them in a command, you can target instances by specifying Amazon EC2 tags with the `Targets` parameter\.

 When you run an Automation that uses a target, Systems Manager creates a child Automation for each target\.
-For example, if you target 200 Amazon Elastic Block Store \(Amazon EBS\) volumes with an Automation, Systems Manager creates 200 child Automation workflows\.
+For example, if you target Amazon Elastic Block Store \(Amazon EBS\) volumes by specifying tags, and those tags resolve to 100 Amazon EBS volumes, then Systems Manager creates 100 child Automation workflows\.
 The parent Automation is complete when all child Automations reach a final state\.

 **Note**
 Any `input parameters` that you specify at runtime \(either in the **Input parameters** section of the console or by using the `parameters` option from the command line\) are automatically processed by all child Automations\.